cf73/fd2/content/collections/pages/home.md

 services_offered:
   -
     id: D8Mtwai7
-    heading: 'Import and Distribution of the World Finest Audio Gear'
+    heading: "Import and Distribution of the World's Finest Audio Gear"
     description: 'We listen critically far and wide to find the best equipment for musical reproduction available.
 Innovative designs push the envelope, in an unending journey to ever greater sonic perfection.'
     type: service
     enabled: true